hashicorp/terraform-provider-azurerm/website/docs/guides/service_principal_oidc.html.markdown

 At the top of this page, you'll need to take note of the "Application (client) ID" and the "Directory (tenant) ID", which you can use for the values of `client_id` and `tenant_id` respectively.

-### Configure Azure Active Directory Application to Trust a GitHub Respository
+### Configure Azure Active Directory Application to Trust a GitHub Repository

 An application will need a federated credential specified for each GitHub Environment, Branch Name, Pull Request, or Tag based on your use case.
 For this example, we'll give permission to `main` branch workflow runs.